CroisetEric/srsp/README.md

 ```

 ##### Ports Users Groups
-My OCD kicked in with the srs ports under *#PORTS* but you could set them to default (you can find the default ports in the [[docker-compose.yml|docker compose file]])
+My OCD kicked in with the srs ports under *#PORTS* but you could set them to default (you can find the default ports in the [docker compose file](docker-compose.yml))

 The user and group id's need to be fitted to your system, but if you built a virtual machine just for these services, you can leve them as is.